cheng2zhang/tempering/prog/NAMD/README.thstat.md

 #### Miscellaneous modifications

-  * Adding the inverse temperature as the first column of the restart file (due to Justin).
   * Adding the option `adaptTempWindowSize` to adjust the window size of integral identity (due to Justin).
-  * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file (due to Justin).
   * Allowing `adaptTempInFile` and `adaptTempBins` to be set simultaneously in the configuration file, the former overrides the latter.
-  * Using the average energy computed from the integral identity as the average energy in the restart file (the second column).
-  * Adding the inverse weight to the last column of the restart file.
-  * Throwing out an exception when reading from the restart file fails.
-  * Increasing the precision of the restart file.
   * Reducing the default window size for the integral identity from 0.04 to 0.02.
   * Trying to change how often the LJcorrection is computed.